-This report provides 224 statistical tables and 10 charts for the mobile voice and data communications activities up to 2010 for the major 38 African countries.
-Full details are given elsewhere in the annual reports listed at the end of the Table of Contents section.
+This report provides 213 statistical tables and 43 charts for the mobile voice and data communications activities for the major 42 African countries.
+Full details are given elsewhere in the annual reports listed at the end of the Contents section.

 Mobile phones represent more than 90% of all telephone lines in Africa.
-Market penetration passed the 50% mark in 2010, with subscriber growth slowing to around 15% p.a.
-However, several individual markets are still growing at 50% p.a. or more and others stand at only single-digit penetration rates.
+Market penetration passed the 65% mark in early 2012, with an annual growth rate of around 20%.
+However, individual markets are still growing at 50% p.a. or more, and others stand at less than half the penetration rate.
 The continent’s most advanced markets have passed the 100% penetration mark.

-The introduction of prepaid services and a steady decline in tariffs has meant that more than half of Africa’s close to one billion people can now afford a mobile phone.
+The introduction of prepaid services and a steady decline in tariffs has meant that two thirds of Africa’s more than one billion people can now afford a mobile phone.
 However, as lower income groups are being targeted, the declining Average Revenue per User (ARPU) is putting pressure on the network operators' profit margins.
 Price wars have broken out in some markets where a large number of operators have been licensed.
 Despite this, international investors are still very keen to enter the market through new mobile licences or shares in existing mobile operations in Africa.

-Mobile data and broadband technologies are increasingly being used as a substitute for poor or non-existent fixed-line infrastructure in Africa.
-In vast parts of the continent, the mobile network operators are the only providers of any kind of telecommunication service apart from satellite services.
-As subscriber growth peaks, many of them have established themselves as Internet Service Providers (ISPs) and are playing an increasing role in the broadband sector, competing directly with fixed broadband services such as DSL – a welcome new revenue stream in an environment of shrinking ARPU in the voice market.
+Mobile broadband technologies are increasingly being used as a substitute for poor or non-existent fixed-line infrastructure in Africa.
+As subscriber growth peaks in the voice market, many mobile network operators have established themselves as Internet Service Providers (ISPs) and are playing an increasing role in the broadband sector, competing directly with fixed or wireless broadband services such as DSL and WiMAX – a welcome new revenue stream in an environment of shrinking voice ARPU.

 Monitor critical insights with our AI-powered Market Intelligence Platform gathering and analyzing intelligence in real time.
 With AI trained to spot emerging trends and detect new strategic opportunities, our clients use TMT Intelligence to accelerate their growth.